Spotlight on the burden of flu for people living with diabetes

 Nationality: Dutch

-Position: Intensivist, Spaarne Gasthuis, Amsterdam, The Netherlands
+Position: Intensivist, Spaarne Gasthuis, Amsterdam, The Netherlands; and Senior Scientist, Erasmus MC, Rotterdam, The Netherlands

 Research fields: Special interest in acute care and infectious diseases